-1. How many Civil Engineering Technologists does your firm currently employ?
-Full time Part_time 2.
-Are you currently hiring more Civil Engineering Technologists?
-Yes No 3.
-How many new Civil Engineering Technologists do you anticipate hiring between now and 1995?
-4. PLEASE RANK ORDER FROM 1 (MOST LIKELY REASON) TO 4 (LEAST LIKELY REASON) the following possible reasons for hiring new Civil Engineering Technologists in your firm within the next five years: Expansion of firm Increased volume of business Retirement of current Civil Engineering Technologists Other, please explain: 5.
-How would you rate Civil Engineering Technology as a career to enter currently?
-Excellent Good Fair Poor 6.
-What percent of Civil Engineering Technologists that your firm currently employs will need formal (classroom) upgrading of their skills on an annual basis?
-7. Do you feel there is a growing need for Civil Engineering Technologists?
-Yes No 8.
-What specific skills and /or prior-training do prospective Civil Engineering Technology employees need before being hired?
-(PLEASE CHECK ALL THAT APPLY) Drafting Surveying Graphics Technical writing Advanced mathematics, please explain: Computer training, please explain: Other, please explain: 9.
-What is the annual Civil Engineering Technologist salary range at your firm?
-Entry level \$ to \$ Upper level \$ to \$ OVER addition sible for Civil Engineering al academic work and/or o Yes; please skip to que No; please answer qu degrees? estion 13 to a Civil Engineering position without are necessary for a Civil Engineering Technologist what additional academic work and/or to advance to a Civil Engineering position: Yes st positions available to pe rsons with disabilities?
-14. What cre No prior related work experience prior work experience experience or education ease list acceptable field S: prepar red that the new (non-ered for the job?
-Almost always prepared Sometimes prepared Usually not prepared ed ring Technologists you hire are adequately Yes ollege Civil Engineering Te chnology training programs? their aca ademic training?
-Yes No · College student work as an intern during after reviewing your respontacted during regular office nses, would you please provide your name and e hours?
-Thank you.
-Office Hours:
+Part time ,

+2. Are you currently hiring more Civil Engineering Technologists?
+Yes •

+No • • •

+,

+3. How many new Civil Engineering Technologists do you anticipate hiring between now and 1995?

+4. PLEASE RANK ORDER FROM 1 (MOST LIKELY REASON) TO 4 (LEAST LIKE

+following possible reasons for hiring new Civil Engineering Technologists in your fir m within the next

+five years:

+Expansion of firm

+Increased volume of business

+Retirement of current Civil Engineering Technologists ;

+Other, please explain:

+5. How would you rate Civil Engineering Technology as a career to enter currently?

+Excellent •

+Good ,

+Fair a

+Poor

+,

+6. What percent of Civil Engineering Technologists that your firm currently employs will (classroom) upgrading of their skills on an annual basis? need formal

+%

+7. Do you feel there is a growing need for Civil Engineering Technologists? •

+Yes

+No No •

+8. What specific skills and /or prior-training do prospective Civil Engineering Technology employees need

+before being hired?
+(PLEASE CHECK ALL THAT APPLY)

+Drafting

+Surveying ,

+Graphics

+Technical writing ,

+Advanced mathematics, please explain:

+Computer training, please explain: •

+Other, please explain:

+9. What is the annual Civil Engineering Technologist salary range at your firm?

+Entry level \$ to \$,

+Upper level \$ to \$